 Also, make sure you are comfortable.
 October nights can be chilly, so wrap up warm, including good shoes and a hat if possible to keep yourself warm.

 You will also need a deckchair or sun-lounger so that you can sit back and relax while you stare at the night sky.
-Get away from the glare of street lights and security lights.
-Most meteors will get lost in light pollution.
+Get away from the glare of street lights and security lights as meteors will get lost in light pollution.

 Usually, it is recommended that you look in a direction about 60° away from the meteor shower’s radiant, which is the point from which they would appear to diverge.
-But, as noted above, when there is a bright Moon, it is better to watch the opposite part of the sky.
+In 2021 you should also look to the western sky so that the glare of the bright Moon is behind you.

 When you see a meteor, trace its path back and you will see if it points towards this radiant.